Klinsmann tells Americans to change flights to after final

 "That means that we’re all as confident as he is, and that we all believe in this team.
 We plan on being here a few more weeks," added Gonzalez.

-Klinsmann was criticised by American media prior to the tournament for saying that it was "unrealistic" to talk about the U.S. winning the World Cup.
+Klinsmann was criticized by American media prior to the tournament for saying that it was "unrealistic" to talk about the U.S. winning the World Cup.

 But now his team are repeating the mantra that in the knockout stage, anything is possible if the Americans can prepare well and play to their potential.